Robert-Hughes/rjrssync/README.md

 * Test for windows/linux deploying onto windows/linux (4 combinations!)
 * Sometimes remote processes are left orphaned, preventing new ones from listening on the same port
 * Using temporary dir means that rebooting the remote will mean we have to rebuild from scratch (on Linux)
+* sshpass seems to cause problems when deploying

 Syncing logic